SUBSCRIBE TO OUR FREE NEWSLETTER

 A fire that damaged a predominantly black church in Georgia on Tuesday has been ruled as arson by investigators.

-It was one of two instances this week which saw historically black churches set ablaze in the South, with the other in North Carolina on Wednesday, also suspected to be arson.
+It was one of two instances this week that saw historically black churches set ablaze in the South, with the other in North Carolina on Wednesday, also suspected to be arson.
 The fires follow last week's terrorist attack on Emanuel A.M.E.
 Church in Charleston, South Carolina, which saw nine black men and women killed and is being investigated as a hate crime.

-As the Telegraphreported on Thursday, Macon-Bibb County Fire Sgt.
+As the Telegraph reported on Thursday, Macon-Bibb County Fire Sgt.
 Ben Gleason does not suspect the fire that damaged Macon's God's Power Church of Christ to be a hate crime.
 Officials also said that electronics and other equipment had been stolen from the church in two burglaries.

 But, as Emma Green writes for the Atlantic, the historical context of arson targeting black churches must not be overlooked.
 Green says: